buddhaman/AnymaEngine/Readme.md

 - Make list of common colors.

 ### Done
+- Throw away memory pools and use lifetime arenas for everything.
 - Design eyes.
 - Render a detailed agent in the editor.
 - Walk cycle.